tuanhung0912/simple-kubernetes-assignment/README.md

 | **NodePort** | Opens a port on each Node (range: 30000–32767) | External access |
 | **LoadBalancer** | Provisions a load balancer from the cloud provider | Public / Internet |
 | **ExternalName** | Maps the service to an external DNS name | DNS redirect |

+### What is a Deployment?

+- A **higher-level controller** that manages Pods through ReplicaSets
+- Ensures the **desired number of replicas** are always running
+- Supports **rolling updates** — update containers with zero downtime
+- Provides **rollback** capability to revert to a previous version
+- Pods created by a Deployment are **automatically recreated** if they crash or get deleted

 ### Why Do We Need Services?